NoirJ0e/react-redux-vite-reddit-client/README.md

 - [ ] Custom Subdeddut
 - [ ] Up/Down vote
 - [ ] Show comments via click on the icon
+- [ ] User should able to search the data using terms
+- [ ] Shown a detailed view (new page/component) when click on individual post
+- [ ] Add animation